teekaytech/Tic-Tac-Toe/README.md

-# Ruby Enumerables
+# Tic Tac Toe Game with Ruby

-This is a cloned copy of some of the major enumerable methods, written with Ruby programming language.
-The goal is to ensure that the newly created methods perform the same function as the original ones.
+This project aims to develop Tic Tac Toe Game with Ruby.
+The main goal is to put into practice the main concepts of Object Oriented Programming.
+Particularly, classes and access to their attributes.

 ## Getting Started